 I live in Portugal.
 I’ve got a casino across the street from my home and I’m not able to play on GTA Online with funny money. *shrug*

 A long, long time ago (back in 1982), Microsoft came up with the first iteration for Microsoft Flight Simulator.
 It looked amazing for that era and featured unrivaled 3D graphics!
+It was the start of a whole lineage of popular flight sims.

+As I mentioned in my previous post, I did not get to experience the joy in flight sims until very recently.
 However, even if things look different nowadays, I’m 100% sure that the feeling of accomplishment for taking off the runway was the same as today’s.

+Sure, the game grew over time.
+Immensely.
 Better graphics, more planes, more buildings, better flight mechanics, multiplayer.

 But at its core, the fun of the hobbyist flight sim experience is definitely the sense of achievement you get for taking off, landing and the idea of freedom, movement, and control (or lack thereof).